Sikhauli/Merlynn_Coding_Assessment/README.md

 # Drink Choice
-> It ask few question then takes you answers and then judge you based on your response
+> It ask few question then takes your answers and then judge you based on your response

 The app would take a decision for you on which drink you can have at that moment,